Featured MHTTC Podcasts

 Check out these podcast series from the MHTTC Network.

 The ABC's of CLC with Shannon Moreno, the Cultural and Linguistic Competence Specialist for Texas System of Care and SSW-MHTTC, defined and explained foundational terminology and concepts of cultural and linguistic competence that served as the catalyst to a series of podcasts that build upon the information presented and further discuss cultural competence in working with specific populations.

-In the August 28, 2020 episode, The Importance of Housing & Employment, Mid-America MHTTC Program Coordinator and Serious Mental Illness Program Director Bill Baerentzen, PhD, contributed insights on permanent supportive housing.
+Essential Conversations in Social Services 2020 features subject matter experts who discuss timely topics and share tips designed to help the behavioral health and substance use disorder workforce in Region 7.
+The podcast is co-hosted by the Mid-America MHTTC and ATTC.
+In the August 28, 2020 episode, The Importance of Housing & Employment, Mid-America MHTTC Program Coordinator and Serious Mental Illness Program Director Bill Baerentzen, Ph.D., contributed insights on permanent supportive housing.
 Dr. Baerentzen and co-guest Suzanne Watson from Southwest Iowa Mental Health and Disability Services share stories illustrating the power of social factors in people's mental health and recovery and how funding mechanisms have shifted during COVID-19.
 Dr. Baerentzen and Watson also make planning recommendations for behavioral health providers in the midst of the pandemic.

 You can listen to the podcast on Apple Podcasts, Spotify, Google Podcasts, or on one of the platforms listed here.